What is Latte Macchiato?

 If you wish to know more, read our What is latte? piece.
 For a more comparative perspective, read the article on cappuccino vs. latte vs. macchiato.

 Yes, a Latte Macchiato coffee contains sugar, but only the naturally occurring sugars present in the milk.
 Traditionally, it has no added sugars or syrups.
 In a 6 ounce serving of Latte Macchiato made with 2% milk, there are 6 grams of sugar.
 On the other hand, a medium Caramel Macchiato from Starbucks contains 16.5 grams of sugar.
+Here’s where you can learn how to make iced caramel macchiato.

 The Latte Macchiato tastes like a brewed cup of coffee with a lot of milk.
 But because it uses espresso and steamed milk, it has a much smoother and creamier texture than plain coffee and milk.
 If the espresso is prepared using a dark roast bean, as is traditional, it will have flavour notes of bittersweet chocolate and nuts.